thandayuthapani/mesher-nginx-example/README.md

 docker-compose up
 ```
 ***Check for containers***
-Check whether four containers are up and running when running the following command
+Check whether five containers are up and running when running the following command
 ```sh
 docker ps
 ```